 Humans are and have always been active participants in this ecosystem, and one of the most historically significant roles we have played is that of the hunter.

 Hunting of wildlife by human beings has been an integral part of grassland ecology in North America for at least 10,000 years.
 Particularly in the Great Plains, where plant-based foods are scarce and hard to cultivate, humans looked to large grassland mammals for food.
 In a very literal way, hunting by humans is a fundamental component of a fully functioning prairie ecosystem.

-Carefully-managed hunting plays an important role in growing the Reserve for the benefit of all wildlife.
+Carefully-managed hunting plays an important role in growing the prairie for the benefit of all wildlife.
 While we recognize that hunting can be controversial, it is an important tool in advancing our conservation efforts from both an ecological and sociological perspective.

 We use the term “ecological carrying capacity” to refer to the maximum wildlife population that a habitat can support over time.
 Human hunters can help to keep certain wildlife species populations within the ecological carrying capacity of an ecosystem, especially in the absence of other keystone carnivores.
 Keeping the ecological carrying capacity balanced results in an ecosystem that is able to provide for thriving (and growing) wildlife populations.

 In addition to managing for ecological carrying capacity, American Prairie is also using hunting to increase social carrying capacity.
 Social carrying capacity refers to the density of wildlife acceptable to people who live in proximity to, and sometimes interact with, the wildlife.
 While ecological carrying capacity is grounded in the physical sciences, social carrying capacity is largely determined by perceptions and attitudes.